tauri-apps/tauri-docs/docs/guides/architecture/inter-process-communication/README.md

 ## Events

 Events are fire-and-forget, one-way IPC messages that are best suited to communicate lifecycle events and state changes.
-Contrary to [Commands](#commands) Events can be emitted by both the Frontend _and_ the Tauri Core.
+Unlike [Commands](#commands), Events can be emitted by both the Frontend _and_ the Tauri Core.

 <figure>